Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Introduction

 \section{Introduction}

-In the late 60's and 70's, Sinai, Ruelle and Bowen brought Markov partitions and symbolic dynamics into the theory of uniformly hyperbolic systems; see \cite{Sin68,Bow70,Rue79}.
-Ruelle wrote: `This allowed the powerful techniques and results of statistical mechanics to be applied into smooth dynamics' in \cite[Preface]{Bow75}.
-To study the systems beyond uniformly hyperbolic, Young used Markov partition to build Young tower in \cite{Y1,Y2} for systems with nonuniform hyperbolicity, including Axiom A attractors, piecewise hyperbolic maps, billiards with convex scatterers, logistic maps, intermittent maps and H\'{e}non-type attractors.
-Under these towers, Young studied some statistical properties of the non uniformly hyperbole systems, including the existence of SRB measures, exponential decay of correlation and the validity of the Central Limit Theorem for the SRB measure.
-Roughly speaking, a Markov structure is characterized by some selected region of the phase space that is divided into an at most countable number of subsets with associated \emph{recurrence times}.
-Young called it `horseshoe with infinitely many branches'.
-These structures have some properties which address to Gibbs states and for that reason they are nowadays sometimes referred to as Gibbs-Markov-Young (GMY) structures; see Definition~\ref{d.product}.
+In the late 60's and beginning of 70's, Sinai, Ruelle and Bowen brought Markov partitions and symbolic dynamics into the theory of uniformly hyperbolic dynamics to prove the existence of the so-called \emph{Sinai-Ruelle-Bowen (SRB) measures} for these systems; see \cite{Sin68,Bow70,Rue79}.
+According to Ruelle \cite[Preface]{Bow75}, ``this allowed the powerful techniques and results of statistical mechanics to be applied into smooth dynamics''.

+To study systems beyond those uniformly hyperbolic, in \cite{Y1,Y2} Young used some type of Markov partitions with infinitely many symbols to build towers for systems with nonuniform hyperbolic behavior, including Axiom A attractors, piecewise hyperbolic maps, billiards with convex scatterers, logistic maps, intermittent maps and H\'{e}non-type attractors.
+Using towers, Young studied some statistical properties of these nonuniformly hyperbolic systems, including the existence of SRB measures, exponential decay of correlations and the validity of the Central Limit Theorem for the SRB measure.
+Roughly speaking, Young towers are characterized by some region of the phase space partitioned into an at most countable number of subsets with associated \emph{recurrence times}.
+Young called it a \emph{horseshoe with infinitely many branches}.
+These structures have some properties which address to Gibbs states and for that reason they are nowadays commonly referred to as \emph{Gibbs-Markov-Young (GMY) structures}.

-In \cite{BV}, Bonatti and Viana considered partially hyperbolic attractors with mostly contracting direction, i.e. the tangent bundle splitting as $E^{cs}\oplus E^u$, with the $E^u$ direction uniformly expanding and the $E^{cs} $ direction mostly contracting (negative Lyapunov exponents).
-They proved the existence of an SRB measure under those conditions.
-In \cite{Cas}, Castro showed the existence of GMY structure, thus obtaining statistical properties like exponential decay of correlations and the validity of the Central Limit Theorem.
-The Central Limit Theorem for these systems has also been obtained by Dolgopyat in \cite{D}.
+In \cite{BV}, Bonatti and Viana considered partially hyperbolic attractors with mostly contracting central direction, meaning that the tangent bundle splits as $E^{cs}\oplus E^u$, with the $E^u$ direction being uniformly expanding and the $E^{cs} $ direction having negative Lyapunov exponents.
+They gave sufficient conditions for the existence of SRB measures under those conditions.
+In \cite{Cas}, Castro showed the existence of GMY structures for such systems, thus obtaining statistical properties like exponential decay of correlations and the validity of the Central Limit Theorem.
+The Central Limit Theorem had also been obtained by Dolgopyat in \cite{D}.